rubensworks/rdf-data-factory.js/README.md

 * [`DataFactory`](http://rdf.js.org/data-model-spec/#datafactory-interface): A factory for instantiating RDF terms and quads.
 * [`NamedNode`](http://rdf.js.org/data-model-spec/#namednode-interface): A term that contains an IRI.
 * [`BlankNode`](http://rdf.js.org/data-model-spec/#blanknode-interface): A term that represents an RDF blank node with a label.
-* [`Literal`](http://rdf.js.org/data-model-spec/#literal-interface): A term that represents an RDF literal, containing a string with an optional language tag or datatype.
+* [`Literal`](http://rdf.js.org/data-model-spec/#literal-interface): A term that represents an RDF literal, containing a string with an optional language tag and optional direction or datatype.
 * [`Variable`](http://rdf.js.org/data-model-spec/#variable-interface): A term that represents a variable.
 * [`DefaultGraph`](http://rdf.js.org/data-model-spec/#defaultgraph-interface): A singleton term instance that represents the default graph.